All titles are protected by copyrights held by their

 The pull of nostalgia ain't strong

-'Cause I never felt that much at home amidst the kids at school
+Because I never felt that much at home amidst the kids at school

 I found the cliques and politics both asinine and cruel